|

 To define a foreign key constraint with ON DELETE CASCADE option give the following command.

-In Oracle 9i oracle has also given a new feature i.e. ON DELETE SET NULL .
+From Oracle version 9i, Oracle has also given a new feature i.e. ON DELETE SET NULL .
 That is it sets the value for foreign key to null whenever the parent record is deleted.

 To define a foreign key constraint with ON DELETE SET NULL option give the following command.